 We pulled through individual champions; for example, even though Manny Pacquiao has won multiple belts in multiple weight classes, he still only counts as one champion for the Philippines.

-The only other country with over 100 individual world champions is the United Kingdom, who can lay claim to 101 prizefighters.
-Brits Anthony Joshua and Tyson Fury currently occupy all four heavyweight belts with a unification bout likely to occur in 2021.
-Former British world champions include Lennox Lewis, who was the last heavyweight to hold the undisputed title, Chris Eubank Sr., who held WBO middleweight and super-middleweight titles during the 1990s, and Ricky Hatton who won titles at light-welterweight and welterweight level.
+The only other country with over 100 individual world champions is the United Kingdom, who can lay claim to 109 prizefighters.
+Former British world champions include Lennox Lewis, Chris Eubank Sr., who held WBO middleweight and super-middleweight titles during the 1990s, and Ricky Hatton who won titles at light-welterweight and welterweight level.

-Of the top 10 countries in the world to produce the most champion boxers, five come from Asia, the highest-ranked being Japan in fourth place with 82 fighters.
+Of the top 10 countries in the world to produce the most champion boxers, four come from Asia, the highest-ranked being Japan in fourth place with 89 fighters.
 A further three come from North America, with the aforementioned top two plus Puerto Rico.
-Two more from South America, Argentina and Columbia, and one from Europe, the UK, make up the list.
+Two more from South America, Argentina and Venezuela, and one from Europe, the UK, make up the list.

-It’s the Republic of Ireland that arrives third on the list, as the European country produces three boxing world champions per one million population.
+Third place is split between the Dominican Republic and the Republic of Ireland, with both producing two world champion boxers per one million people.
 Historically, Ireland has produced some of the most memorable fighters to transcend the sport.
 Jimmy McCarlnin was one of the first Irish world champions as a two-time welterweight belt winner in the 1930s; The Clones Cyclone, Barry McGuigan, became world featherweight champion in 1985 after beating Eusebio Pedroza; and Steve Collins, who held middleweight and super-middleweight titles in the late ‘90s, never lost as champion.